hlop3z/zmag/docs/docs/server/config/settings.md

 - **mode**: Specifies the running environment, allowing for different configurations in development, staging, or production.
 - **GraphQL Settings**: Controls aspects of GraphQL, such as query depth and pagination limits.
 - **ZeroMQ Settings**: Configures the messaging patterns and server/client details for ZeroMQ operations.
-- **Apps and Extras**: Define which apps and additional features are enabled based on the current mode and user-defined settings.
+- **Apps**: Define which apps are enabled based on the current mode and user-defined settings.
+- **Plugins**: Define which additional features are enabled.
 - **Event Hooks**: Allows specification of functions that should run on startup and shutdown, enabling custom initialization and cleanup logic.